Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

 Del Mar Beach

-The Del Mar Thoroughbred Club's slogan, as famously sung by DMTC founder Bing Crosby, is "where turf meets the surf."
+The Del Mar Thoroughbred Club's slogan, as famously sung by DMTC founder Bing Crosby, is "where the turf meets the surf."
 This town beach represents the "surf" portion of that phrase.
 It's a long stretch of sand backed by grassy cliffs and a playground area.
-This area is not heavily trafficked, and you can dine right alongside the beach at Jake's or Poseidon.
+This area is not too heavily trafficked, and you can dine right alongside the beach at Jake's or Poseidon.
 Del Mar is about 15 miles from downtown San Diego.

 Northern San Diego County Beaches